Inxee1/GitHub-Tutorial/README.md

 # GitHub-Tutorial
-This is git hub tutorial.
+This is git hub tutorial